 The 2 hours ride on the express train was very comfortable.
 The train cabin was clean and quiet, and seats were spacious.
 I managed to sleep a little, and when I was not, I had free entertainment to while away the time.

-TIPS: I highly recommend that you pay more for express train, not just because of the reduced duration of commute.
+TIP: I highly recommend that you pay more for express train, not just because of the reduced duration of commute.
 We had a rather unpleasant experience on our return journey when we opted for a ‘local train’ (non-express train).
-I’ll share more in a bit.

 The highlight of the ride was the yummy Bento set that I ordered on the train.
 The lady assistant took orders and told us our bento set would be served when the train reached Luodong (because that’s where they would load the freshly-cooked bentos).